Atlantic Node

 Newsletter

-The Atlantic Node distributes an events listing every second Wednesday.
-Items include local, national, and international events, invitations to publish, and job opportunities.
+The Atlantic Node distributes an events listing every second Saturday.
+Items include local news and events, national and international events, and employment and funding opportunities.

-The Atlantic Node has a very active membership, representing most Atlantic universities and a wide variety of disciplines.
-Want to join?
-Email megandean@dal.ca.
+The Atlantic Node has a very active network of friends and associates, representing most Atlantic universities and a wide variety of disciplines.
+If you want to subscribe to our newsletter, send a note to Paul Armstrong <paul.armstrong@dal.ca>.

 _______________________________________________________________________________